Pjanssen/ScriptCenter/README.md

 Requirements
 ------------
-* .NET Framework v3.5 or above
 * 3dsmax 2010 or above
+* .NET Framework v3.5 (v4.0 to run the unit tests)
-* Visual Studio 2010 SP1 (optional, to open .sln and .csproj)
+* Visual Studio 2010 SP1 (optional, to open projects and run unit tests)

 Building using build.bat
 ------------------------